learngermanghana/sedifexbiz/README.md

    npm install
    npm run deploy
    ```
-2. **Verify the roster database ID.** The function writes roster entries with `getFirestore(admin.app(), 'roster')`.
-Double-check that your secondary database is named exactly `roster` (all lowercase).
-Rename or recreate it if necessary.
+2. **Verify the `teamMembers` collection exists.** The function writes roster entries to `teamMembers` in the default database.
+Confirm the collection exists and that security rules allow writes from the Functions service account.
 3. **Inspect execution logs.** In the Firebase console → *Functions* → `onAuthCreate` → *Logs*, look for errors such as permission issues (`PERMISSION_DENIED`) or missing indices.
-Fix any issues surfaced there; for example, update IAM so the default service account can write to the secondary database.
+Fix any issues surfaced there; for example, update IAM so the default service account can write to the collection.
 4. **Retry with a fresh user.** After resolving any deployment or permission issues, create a brand-new Auth user.
 The function only runs the first time the user is created, so deleting and re-creating the user ensures the trigger fires again.

-Following these steps should result in new documents at `roster/teamMembers/<uid>` and `default/stores/<uid>` immediately after signup.
+Following these steps should result in new documents at `teamMembers/<uid>` and `stores/<uid>` immediately after signup.

 ## Branding
 - Name: **Sedifex**